EllyLoel/ellyloel.com/src/now.md

 Reading Every layout by Andy Bell and Hayden Pickering

+Building a Web Component to make [stylized-text](/projects/stylized-text) accessible

 ## June , 2022

 Still working on rebuilding my website using Next.JS